punxaphil/maxi-media-player/README.md

 ## CSS Styling

-The recommend way to change look and feel is to use the built in theming capabilities in Home Assistant.
+The recommend way to change look and feel is to use the built-in theming capabilities in Home Assistant.
 If that is not enough this card supports being styled with [card_mod](https://github.com/thomasloven/lovelace-card-mod).

 Example: